semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 </TabItem>
 <TabItem value="locked" label="Locked promotion">

-The promotion is unlocked.
-The button is grayed out and you can't start the next pipeline.
+The promotion is locked.
+The button is grayed out, and you can't start the next pipeline.
 ![Promotion is locked](./img/promotion-locked.jpg)

 </TabItem>